ucipass/dockerfiles/openconnect/README.md

 # Openconnect Docker Container
-Cisco compatible VPN client in a Docker container with local SSH and Web proxy service. chrome.exe --proxy-server="http://127.0.0.1:3128" -profile-directory="<DIR>" --user-data-dir="<DIR>"
+Cisco compatible VPN client in a Docker container with local SSH and Web proxy service acting as a jumphost

-## Settings
+## Chrome startup using the local container as proxy server
+chrome.exe --proxy-server="http://127.0.0.1:3128" -profile-directory="<DIR>" --user-data-dir="<DIR>"

+## SSH parameters to use the localcontainer as a jumphost for SSH connections
 - Web Proxy port: 3128
 - SSH port: 22
 - username: root